-I was also a weekly on-air pop culture contributor at CTV News Channel for two years, talked about theatre and film on CBC Radio, TVO and other outlets and have written for The Globe & Mail, Xtra!, Quill & Quire and many now defunct publications.
+I was also a weekly on-air pop culture contributor at CTV News Channel for two years, talked about theatre and film on CBC Radio, TVO and other outlets and have written for the Globe and Mail, the Toronto Star, Variety, Xtra!, Quill & Quire and several now defunct publications.
 Recently, I wrote about the (then) Broadway-bound musical & Juliet for a brand new glossy magazine out of the UK called Musicals.

-I've sat on several juries, including the Toronto Film Critics Association, the Toronto Theatre Critics Association, the Juno Awards for best comedy album, the Canadian Screen Awards, TIFF's Canada's Top 10 list and the Chalmers Awards.
+I've sat on several juries, including the Toronto Film Critics Association, the Toronto Theatre Critics Association, the Canadian Screen Awards, TIFF's Canada's Top 10 list, the Juno Awards for best comedy album and the Chalmers Awards.

 What is So Sumi?

-So Sumi is about the Toronto performing arts scene: theatre, comedy, opera, perhaps some dance.
-I'll cover books, movies and TV if they have a Toronto or performing arts hook.
+So Sumi is about the Toronto performing arts scene: theatre, comedy, opera, performance art.
+Besides reviews, it will include the occasional news item, trend piece, rant.
+I'll try to cover certain books, movies and TV shows if they have a Toronto or performing arts hook.

 Because there's so much live theatre in Toronto, most of the content on here will be reviews and free for everyone to read and share; there are so few trustworthy outlets covering live theatre these days that I didn't want to put those behind a paywall.

-If you upgrade to a paid membership, you'll get access to interviews, opinion pieces, contests, trip reports and more.
-You'll also allow me to cover operating costs and explore new ways of writing about the Toronto performing arts scene.
+If you upgrade to a paid membership, however, you'll get access to interviews, extended articles, trip reports and more.
+You'll also help me cover the site's operating costs and explore new ways of writing about the Toronto performing arts scene.

 Meet people like you

-Join a community of other subscribers who share the same interests.
+Theatre is a social activity.
+By subscribing to So Sumi, you'll be able to comment on articles and become part of a community who share the same interests.
 With some social media sites about to self-destruct because of megalomaniacal, narcissistic billionaire owners, I'm hoping this blog becomes a forum for discussion, arguments, promotion (within reason) and celebration of all aspects of the performing arts.

 Thanks for stopping by!